seanGammage/portfolio/README.md

-# portfolio
+# Portfolio

+## About / Synopsis
-This is my personal portfolio to show my experiance.
+* This is a personal portfolio I created for showing experience and telling the viewer about myself.
+## Table of contents

+## Instalation